Diffinitive/Diffinitive/grid_refactor.md

 * Document the expected behavior of grid functions
 * Write down the thinking around Grid being an AbstractArray.
 Why it doesn't work

+* Check all the docstring of all types that have been changed
 * Clean out Notes.md of any solved issues
 * Delete this document, move remaining notes to Notes.md